vaskocuturilo/UIAutomator/README.md

 **Note**: Please send link to this repo when you are done.

+**Note**: Before launching the application, you need to create an account on the site https://www.back4app.com/ After it needs to add app_id and app_key

 You will need the following technologies available to try it out:
 * Git